liuzhaicutey/Windows_DLLs_Bootkits_Rootkits/Manual PE Mapper/Readme.md

 # Manual PE Mapper

-A **custom in-memory PE file loader**, this utility is designed to map a **PE (Portable Executable)** file into memory, modify the necessary data structures, and prepare it for execution.
+A **custom in-memory PE file loader**, this utility is designed to map a **PE/DLL** file into memory, modify the necessary data structures, and prepare it for execution.
 This technique is commonly used in scenarios such as **reflective DLL injection**, **packing and unpacking executables**, **obfuscation**, and **custom anti-debugging** mechanisms.
 You can use it to directly load a PE file into your application or inject it into a target process.

 ---